Rapier (missile): Blindfire radar, FSA

 Although accurate and simple to use, the original Rapier system clearly suffered from a lack of all-weather capability.
 To address this need, BAC started work on a separate radar guidance unit, primarily to improve foreign sales.
 This led to the introduction of the Marconi DN 181 "Blindfire" radar in 1970, the first examples being sold to the Iranian Army in 1973.

 The British Army did not purchase the Blindfire system until 1979, entering service with Rapier "Field Standard A" (FSA).
 The RAF Regiment had 27 Squadron operational with Blindfire at RAF Leuchars by 1979, and was in the process of bringing all the RAF Regiment GBAD (Ground Based Air Defence) Squadrons into line.
 By 1997 more than 350 Blindfire radars had been produced.

-To ensure accuracy, Blindfire used a very narrow "pencil" beam and tracks both the target and missile.
-To allow the operator to monitor the Blindfire system when it was tracking the target, the existing optical tracker follows the Blindfire radar, although it is possible for the optical tracker to be manually "laid on" a second target whilst the Blindfire engages the first.
+To ensure accuracy, Blindfire uses a very narrow "pencil" beam and tracks both the target and missile.
+To allow the operator to monitor the Blindfire system when it tracks the target, the existing optical tracker follows the Blindfire radar, although it is possible for the optical tracker to be manually "laid on" a second target whilst the Blindfire engages the first.
 The Blindfire trailer carries its own generator unit, and is towed by a third Land Rover (a 12 V winch-equipped 101 FC) with the designation Tracking Radar Tractor (TRT).